Closet Craft

 • Brand communicates precision, reliability, and professionalism

-• Website supports early conversations, coordination, and specification
+• Website supports early conversations and informed decision-making

-• Cohesive system applied consistently across digital, print, and field use
+• Cohesive system across digital, print, signage, vehicles, and site use

 I led a strategic repositioning aligned with how Closet Craft actually works with contractors: methodical, precise, and disciplined about execution.